theislab/scCODA/README.md

 The statistical methodology and benchmarking performance are described in:

-*scCODA: A Bayesian model for compositional single-cell data analysis (Ostner et al., 2020)* (Code for the article available at https://github.com/theislab/scCODA_reproducibility)
+*scCODA: A Bayesian model for compositional single-cell data analysis (Büttner and Ostner et al., 2020)* (Code for the article available at https://github.com/theislab/scCODA_reproducibility)

 For further information, please refer to the